-Comparison of the citations shared by each age category
+Comparison of the citations shared

-The knowledge on tribes people in treating various ailments were found.
-A two way table was made to present the number of tribal respondents who knew the plant-based remedies for various conditions.
-The results were categorised in a tabular form (Table 3).
+The knowledge of tribespeople in treating various ailments was found.
+A two-way table was made to present the number of tribal respondents who knew the plant-based remedies for various conditions.
+The results were categorized in a tabular form (Table 2).

-Table 3: No. of tribespeople with knowledge on plant-based remedies against the various ailments or for different health conditions
+Table 2: No. of tribespeople with knowledge of plant-based remedies against the various ailments or for different health conditions

-Ailments No. of citations (plant-based remedies) expressed by the tribespeople
+Ailments ations (plant d by the tribe dies)

-.0.
 Young Middle- aged Elderly Total

 Wound healing 10 5 8 23

 Swelling 4 8 5 17

 Fever 10 15 11 36

 Cold and cough 15 5 7 27

 Vomiting 0 0 1 1

 Headache 5 0 4 9

 Skin diseases 7 7 8 22

 Rheumatism 4 1 4 9

 Stomach pain 6 9 5 20

 Abdominal disorders 0 1 3 4

 Urinary infection 4 2 3 9

 Joint pain 0 1 7 8

 Breathlessness 0 1 8 9

 Snake envenomation 0 0 7 7

 Hair growth 11 3 6 20

 Diarrhoea 0 3 5 8

 Burns 0 1 3 4

 Leprosy 0 2 1 3

 Jaundice 0 1 2 3

 Piles 0 0 4 4

 Epilepsy 5 5 2 12

 Toothache 0 0 3 3

-General vigour 5 2 9 16
+General vigor 5 2 9 16

 Reproductive disorder 0 1 0 1

 Menstrual cramp 4 3 5 12

 Vaginal discharge 2 0 6 8

 Postpartum caring 0 6 6 12

 Lactation improvement 0 2 5 7

 Skin brightening, Removing scars 3 0 2 5

 Eye infection 2 3 4 9

 Total 97 87 144 328

-The result shows that the citations of plant-based remedies by tribespeople in the young generation are 97 whereas for the middle aged people, the citations are 87.
-The old aged tribespeople expressed the highest number of citations(144).
+The result shows that the citations of plant-based remedies by tribespeople in the young generation are 97 whereas, for the middle-aged people, the citations are 87.
+The old-aged tribespeople expressed the highest number of citations(144).
 This indicates that the knowledge among the old generation is relatively high.
 The reason would be that they were highly dependent on forest and its produce for all their daily needs, including food and their treatment needs.
 But, as time changed, the significance of forest plants came down and most of the usage remained only in their memories.
-The treatment and cure is blended with their beliefs and rituals.
+The treatment and cure are blended with their beliefs and rituals.
 Therefore, the knowledgeable elders were very much hesitant to pass their knowledge to the younger generation as they don't find such religiousness in the younger generation.
-Lack of application of the knowledge in their day to day life leads to gradual erosion of this wisdom from their (old generation's) own memories.
-Most of the knowledgeable elders or Vaidyas are not full time or not even part-time health practitioners in the community.
-The belief in ethnic medicine treatments in the majority of the tribespeople is diminishing due to modernisation and access to cheap and modern medical services of nearby primary health centers.

-Middle aged tribes also had similar experiences.
+Lack of application of the knowledge in their dayto-day life leads to the gradual erosion of this wisdom from their (old generation's) own memories.
+Most of the knowledgeable elders or Vaidyas are not full-time or not even parttime health practitioners in the community.
+The belief in ethnic medicine treatments in the majority of the tribespeople is diminishing due to modernization and access to cheap and modern medical services from nearby primary health centers.
+Middle-aged tribes also had similar experiences.
 They also give importance to the rituals and beliefs.
 But they complained that the old aged people are not ready to pass the knowledge even to their own son/ daughter.
-They also added that the elderly tribespeople have more beliefs and are very difficult to convince.

-Young tribespeople were generally open to outsiders and they are ready to share whatever they knew, but their level of knowledge on ethnic medicine is very low among them.
+They also added that the elderly tribespeople has more beliefs and are very difficult to convince.
+Young tribespeople was generally open to outsiders and they are ready to share whatever they knew, but their level of knowledge of ethnic medicine is very low among them.
 Only 10 members out of 65 agreed that their elder members have shared a part of their knowledge on ethnic medicines with them.